Mushfiq06/War-Simulation-using-OpenGL-and-Freeglut-Computer-Graphics/README.md

+War-Simulation-using-OpenGL-and-Freeglut-Computer-Graphics

 First learn How to Setup OpneGL and Freeglut in Codeblocks, then go to the next file to get the code part
 Setup: https://youtu.be/M4hnEuoeH6s